niflylab/CalciumImagingAnalysis/README.md

 3) The code turns the files gray if the is_gray parameter is set to ‘No’ and saves them into a new folder labeled with the file name and _gray_stacks one directory above (outside of the input folder) such that the original folder is never changed.
 	- If the is_gray parameter is set to ‘Yes’, a copy of the original file is saved into a new folder one directory above.
-	- The practice set is named “Neuron0to2_gray_stacks” and has the z position folders named “Neuron0to2_1”, “Neuron0to2_2” etc.
+	- The practice set is named “Neuron0to2_gray_stacks” and has the z-position folders named “Neuron0to2_1”, “Neuron0to2_2” etc.
 	- Refer to [Organization Example A](#organization-example-a) for an example of how the files should be structured and [Organization Example B](#organization-example-b) for what the file structure looks like after execution.

 #### Organization Example A: